Hyperhidrosis

 For ongoing results, regular treatments are needed.

 Botox is the most well-known Botulinum toxin preparation used cosmetically.
-However, there are alternatives, such as Xeomin and Dysport.
+However, there are alternatives, such and Dysport.

-Botox, Xeomin and Dysport all contain the same active ingredient, Botulinum toxin type A. Botox and Dysport contain proteins that surround the toxin; Xeomin contains no additional proteins and is the ‘purest’ form of Botulinum toxin type A. Xeomin is preferred for use in people with autoimmune conditions.
+Botox and Dysport all contain the same active ingredient, Botulinum toxin type A. Botox and Dysport contain proteins that surround the toxin.

 There is some emerging evidence of ‘Botox resistance’ from repeated use of higher doses of Botox, causing the immune system to produce neutralising antibodies, making Botox treatments less effective.
-Dysport and Xeomin offer alternatives to Botox.
+Dysport offers an alternative to Botox.

 During your consultation, we’ll discuss the different options with you and decide together what Botulinum toxin type A injectable is right for you.